jeremyfa/bind/README.md

 Nothing is written to disk by default.
 The output is simply returned by the command.
 You can add a ``--json`` argument to get output as JSON (file paths and contents), in order to integrate this into your own tool or add ``--export your/export/path`` to let _bind_ save files to this _export_ directory.

-Note that _bind_ library is not a full _Objective-C to Haxe converter_ nor.
+Note that _bind_ library is not a full _Objective-C to Haxe converter_.
 Its approach is pragmatic and is intended to be used on a **clean and portable subset of Objective-C header syntax** that acts as a public bridge/interface to all your native iOS API.

 Check out an example of [bound Objective-C header](https://github.com/jeremyfa/bind/blob/master/sample/ios/project.ios/IosSample/AppNativeInterface.h) that you can use as reference to see which subset of Objective-C can be handled by _bind_.
 This file can be tested with the provided sample iOS/Objective-C project.